Frequently Asked Questions

 Is there a down payment for a HFHWM Habitat home?

-There is no monetary down payment, but there is a one-time payment of approximately $2,000 required for escrow costs at the time of closing on the mortgage.
+There is no monetary down payment, but there is a one-time payment for escrow costs at the time of closing on the mortgage.
 The escrow costs include homeowners’ insurance premiums, property taxes, and attorney and recording fees.

 How do homeowners complete their sweat equity hours?